Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 Q4: What if I have a car?
 Is there parking?

-• Suburban/Transitional Programs: Often have gated lots.
+A: Downtown shelters usually have no parking, risking tickets or towing.
+Suburban/Transitional programs often have gated lots.
 Always ask: “Do you have secure parking for residents?”
 If not, ask for a referral to a “Safe Parking Program” nearby.

 Q5: Can I bring my pet?